 Missale ad usum Ecclesie Westmonasteriensis [the Litlyngton Missal, MS 37] ed.
 J Wickham Legg, Henry Bradshaw Society, 3 vols., London 1891-6.

-J Armitage Robinson, The History of Westminster Abbey by John Flete, [MS 29], Cambridge 1909.
+J. Armitage Robinson, The History of Westminster Abbey by John Flete, [MS 29], Cambridge 1909.
+An English translation is available at the Library.

 William Barclay Squire, Musik Katalog der Bibliothek der Westminster Abtei in London, Leipzig 1903.